wmeikle33/Production-Schedule-Program/README.md

-# Production Scheduling (Sample / Redacted)
+This repository is a public, redaction‑safe sample of a company program that projects future batch schedules according to date and priority.
+It demonstrates sample code without exposing any proprietary logic.

-See README for usage.
-This is a repo for a program I designed during my time at SemiLEDs, because the main program is proprietary I only provide a piece of sample code here.
+✅ You can share this repo publicly.
+Proprietary parsing rules, vendor/OCR config, and corp data are not included.